 THE PROJECT’S BACKGROUND…

-A while ago I received an email from a person who was looking for help to shoot a small and independant experimental project.
+A while ago I received an email from a person who was looking for help to shoot a small and independent experimental project.

 He attached a trailer shot by himself envisioning how he wanted the project to look.

 That person turned out to be Shane Europa and after watching the trailer I absolutely fell in love with it and wanted to know more.

 After a couple of mails we agreed on meeting up to talk about the project a bit more, to see what kind of direction he wanted the project to go towards and talk a bit more about the artistry and the references behind it.